BigDogEnergy/meetpup/README.md

         "price": "Price is invalid",
         "description": "Description is required",
-        "startDate": "Start date must be in the future", "endDate": "End date is less than start date", }
+        "startDate": "Start date must be in the future", "endDate": "End date is less than start date" }
     }
     ```